carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ### Core
 Ribosomal proteins 30S (01408) and 50S (00096) stays in its own cluster (1 gene per genome)
-01268 hypothetical protein in an extended family (2 copies per genome)
+01268 glycosyltransferase protein in an extended family (2 copies per genome)

 ### Shell
 01343 Replication protein RepB is only shared by another genome